District 15 East Coast Property - Meyer & Amber Road. Where Should I Invest? (Updated 2022)

 Let's take a look at the price of these condos over the past 12 months:

-From the chart above, we can summarize that the bigger developments in the Amber Road areas are transacting at an average $1700 to $1800psf.
+From the chart above, we see that the bigger developments in the Amber Road areas transacted at an average of $1,772 to $2,002psf.

 Smaller land parcels with high rise condo can commonly be found in the Amber Road areas.
 These developments consist mainly of the smaller units and are targeted more at singles or couples with no kids.